 OBJECTIVES AND INDICATORS

-- Access to food assistance and duration of the general food ration
+- Access to and use of cooking fuel;

 The objectives are as follows:

 - To determine the population’s overall ability to meet their food needs with assistance.